modernice/goes/docs/tutorial/01-project-setup.md

 	ctx, stop := signal.NotifyContext(context.Background(), os.Interrupt)
 	defer stop()

-	// Codec registry for event serialization.
+	// Codec registries — one for events, one for commands. eventReg := codec.New()
-	reg := codec.New()
+	cmdReg := codec.New()

 	// In-memory event store and event bus. store := eventstore.New()